ant9000/acme-ant9000-website/Examples.md

 Wait a few seconds for the *socket.io started* message to appear on console, then point your browser to port 3000 of the Fox and enjoy.

 Push any button on your Daisy5: the corresponding green led on the page will light up instantly.
-Click on the red leds on the page, and the Daisy11 leds will react immediately - retroacting a change on the page, too.
+Click any of the red leds on the webpage, and the Daisy11 leds will react immediately - retroacting a change on the page, too.

 For more fun, point multiple browser windows to the same page and watch them as they synchronize in real time.